cvandradg/codechallenge-/README.md

 ## Key Features & Practices 📋

+### 0. Declarative Programming
+   - **Redability** Readability First: I am a developer who prioritizes clean, readable code above all.
+My approach is to write code that’s not only scalable but also intuitive and minimalistic, ensuring that every line serves a purpose and can be easily understood, maintained, and extended by others.

 ### 1. Esbuild
    - **Why Esbuild?** Esbuild is a powerful bundler that enhances build speed and efficiency, significantly reducing development and deployment times.